monkey-projects/website/docs/content/intro/edn-example.md

 ```

 This is the **simplest possible configuration** of a [container job](jobs).
 It will
-start a container containing `maven` and run `mvn verify` in the build checkout
+start a container containing [Apache Maven](https://maven.apache.org/) and run `mvn
-directory.
+verify` in the build checkout directory.

 Now, we previously stated that the last expression should be the job, and that's
 exactly what this script does: it **declares a single job**, which is also the